 “I can’t come in a condom”

-- You and your partner can learn what to do together!
-How’s that for a fun couples experience??
+- Practice!
 You don’t have to have actual penis in vagina sex until you are confident that the condom stays on and you know what you’re doing.
 Masturbation is still sex… Read the instructions, remember to pinch the top, roll it down the right way, and…

 - Get the right size – ill-fitting condoms can double the chance of losing an erection and…